 - Word Wall Pocket Chart

 Posters and Accents

-For the finishing touches, these ideas will prepare you for back-to-school with ways to organize your classroom library, share activities that support literacy and get to know your new students.
+For the finishing touches, these ideas will help you organize your classroom library, share activities that support literacy, and get to know your students better.